marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

   - cost: minimal
   - benefit: very fast write or updates for non-partition key items

+### Amazon DocumentDB

+- Managed MongoDB by AWS
+- Target for any MongoDB migration (rather than DynamoDB)

 ### Amazon Redshift

 - fully managed, cluster to petabyte